 Better yet, if you get injured or lost and need to build a shelter and fire in the dark, a hands-free headlamp instantly becomes a key survival tool.

 It includes red, green and blue light mode options

 The high-quality blended light pattern helps you see branches and rocks clearly when hiking over rough terrain in the dark.
 Not surprisingly, the Petzl Tactikka +RGB is our #1 hunting headlamp recommendation for 2022 . . . but Black Diamond’s new Spot 400 and Princeton Tec’s new 550-lumen Vizz are also fantastic.
 Read on for full details!

 There are a lot of great headlamps available for hikers, backpackers, and trail runners, but we narrow the field considerably with our hunting headlamp recommendations.
 If you hike into the woods before dawn, you’ll want a headlamp with a red, green or blue mode.
 And if you hunt in the evening, a bright and dependable headlamp designed for hunting can give you an extra boost of confidence to take your shot right before dark.

-As for beam distance and lumens, buying a high-quality hunting headlamp with good optical components tends to be more important than the exact specs.
-Stick with reputable manufacturers and you’ll be good to go.
+As for beam distance and lumens, choosing a high-quality hunting headlamp with good optical components tends to be more important than the exact specs.
+Let’s say this again in another way: Good optical components around the actual LED lights help deliver brighter, clearer, more usable light.
+So stick with reputable manufacturers and you’ll be good to go.